RabibJamil/AmortizationCalculator/README.md

 Screenshots

 Deployment
 This project is deployed on GitHub Pages (or any other platform you choose).
-You can access it live at the link above.
+You can access it live at [link.](https://rabibjamil.github.io/AmortizationCalculator/)

 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or features, feel free to fork the repository and submit a pull request.